 My experience includes garment making, quilting, home décor, and costume design and construction.
 I have taught sewing to children, college students, and adults, all with great success!

-When I am not creating something new in my studio, I am chasing after my toddler, reading with my almost-Kindergartener, gardening with my husband or experimenting in the kitchen.
+When I am not creating something new in my studio, I am chasing after my toddler, reading with my almost-Kindergartener or experimenting in the kitchen.